riicchhaarrd/Random-Programs/README.md

 # Random-Programs

-Some random programs which I've used for various kinds of tasks.
+Some random programs which I've made and used for various kinds of tasks.